Klamann/search-index-builder/README.md

       -a, --abstracts-only  build topic models based on a paper's abstract only (do not use the entire document text) -T MODEL, --topic-model MODEL
                             the topic model to use.
-Options: "hdp" (default), "lda")
+Options: "lda" (default), "hdp")
       -l LAYERS, --layers LAYERS
                             how many nested topic layers are to be used?
 Example:
                             "10,7,4"